Trailblazing Brazilian mayor marries same-sex partner

 "It's the first time in Brazil that a mayor has starred in his own same-sex marriage!"
 Souza said with a laugh.
 "We want to give visibility to gay marriage and encourage others to take advantage of their rights."

-He said he has received some hate male, but mostly messages of support on social media.
+He said he has received some hate mail, but mostly messages of support on social media.

 Same-sex marriage has been legal in Brazil since 2013 after a decision by the National Council of Justice recognized marriage as a right for same-sex couples across the country.
 In the first three years, more than 14,000 same-sex couples were married.